DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/00 Getting Started with PivotGrid/30 Filter Data.md

 ---

-If you need to customize a header filter's appearance or contents, use the global [headerFilter](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/headerFilter/) object or a field's [headerFilter](/Documentation/ApiReference/UI_Components/dxPivotGridFieldChooser/Configuration/headerFilter/) object.
+If you need to customize a header filter's appearance or content, use the global [headerFilter](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/headerFilter/) object or a field's [headerFilter](/Documentation/ApiReference/UI_Components/dxPivotGridFieldChooser/Configuration/headerFilter/) object.
 Refer to the Header Filter demo for more information:

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/HeaderFilter/"